wjdenius/faculty-development-portfolio/README.md

 ## About

 Made by William Denius — instructional designer and performance consultant, and a doctoral candidate in Instructional Design and Performance Technology at the University of West Florida.
-More work at https://williamdenius.netlify.app.
+See more work at https://williamdenius.netlify.app.

 ## Note